 - Use UV film on your windows

 - Store in a dark place

-Quite apart from the UV light, general care means you should take care to make sure that all materials coming into contact with your art with art is PH neutral.
-That includes your paper, canvas, matboard, backing boards, and tape.
+Quite apart from the UV light, general care means you should take care to make sure that all materials coming into contact with your art is PH neutral.
+That includes your paper, canvas, matboard, wax paper, backing boards, and tapes.

 Clean glass with a micro-fiber cloth with ammonia-free glass cleaner, or use a dedicated acrylic glass cleaner.
 Be very aware that acrylic plexiglass scratches very easily.
 Use a clean cloth, not an old scratchy one.